MarcosQuintanaPT/hip_srma/README.md

 ## Analysis and data
 Repo contains all data and analyses for: link to be provided after paper published

-'MetaGroin' Data files used in this meta-analysis
+MetaGroin = Dataframe used in this meta-analysis

-MetaGroinStudy.R/: Scripts for data cleaning, analysis, and visualization
+MetaGroinStudy.R = Scripts for data cleaning, analysis, and visualization

 Please contact marcosquintana99@gmail.com for any issues or questions